Sophiep1103/Kmean-project/readme.txt

 Overview - K-means Clustering Implementation
+Project Authors

+Sophie Prahia
+Romy Shufman

-This project implements the K-means clustering algorithm in Python.
+This project was created as part of a university software project course.
+It implements the K-means clustering algorithm in Python.
 Developed in 2021, it provides a robust solution for unsupervised machine learning and data segmentation.
-Features

 Unsupervised machine learning clustering algorithm Supports multiple distance metrics